What Accidents Could Result in a Spinal Cord Injury in Reading?

 Accidents causing spinal cord injury (SCI) are among the most devastating events a person can experience, often leading to permanent disability, chronic pain, and overwhelming financial strain.
-In Reading and throughout Pennsylvania, these injuries are frequently caused by preventable incidents such as vehicle crashes, acts of violence, workplace accidents, and falls.
+In Reading and throughout Pennsylvania, spinal cord injuries are frequently caused by preventable incidents such as vehicle crashes, acts of violence, workplace accidents, and falls.

 Motor vehicle collisions remain the leading cause of spinal cord injuries nationwide, followed closely by falls, acts of violence, and sports and recreational injuries, according to the National Spinal Cord Injury Statistical Center (NSCISC).
 These injuries can result in partial or complete paralysis, loss of sensation, and lifelong medical needs.